Pamella30/Pamella-Oliveira/README.md

 - Brazilian citizen eligible to work full-time in the Republic of Ireland.

-Currently studying the Python language.
-I am looking for entry-level positions in this language.
+Currently studying HTML-CSS-JavaScript.
+I am looking for entry-level positions.
 I am a team player, I like to learn and help.

 IT support professional with over 6 years of experience assisting customers with hardware and software related issues.
 In-depth technical support for Tier 1 and Tier 2 customers.